elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

 7. **Step 7: Verify Ingestion of Logs/Metrics**

-Verify in your Agent logs that basic components of Agent have started
+Verify in your Agent logs that basic components of Agent have started:

 ```bash=
 ❯ kubectl logs -n elastic-agent elastic-agent-f8ctm | grep -i running | grep metricbeat